givmangi/CSS_RDD/readme.md

-(2) something got modified between what's described here and what's actually in the files, (3) something in the Ministry's data changed since I downloaded it (it happens, and I wouldn't be surprised given the data entry and annotation quality, or lack of, showcased throughout the datasets).
+(2) something got modified between what's described here and what's actually in the files, (3) something in the Ministry's data changed since I downloaded it (it happens, and I wouldn't be surprised given the data entry and annotation quality, or lack thereof, showcased throughout the datasets).

 ## Citation